manavm1990/lurn-react-ts-ttt/README.md

 - `"editor.codeActionsOnSave": { "source.fixAll.eslint": true },` - We want to use ESLint to fix any linting errors on save.

 You should install the recommended extensions when you open the project in VS Code to get the full benefit of these settings.
-.

-## Architecture

-This project uses the following architecture heavily inspired by Tania Rascia's [React Architecture](https://www.taniarascia.com/react-architecture-directory-structure/).

-- `src/` - All of our source code.
-  - `components/` - All of our React components (`.jsx`).
-Global shared/reusable components, such as layout (wrappers, navigation), form components, buttons.
-  - `hooks/` - All of our custom React hooks (`.js`).
-  - `routes/` - All of our React routes (`.jsx`).
-Each route is a 'page'.
-  - `services` - All of our services (`.js`).
-Services are responsible for making API calls and returning data, for example (api.js).
-  - `types/` - If you're using TS, you probably know what this is for! :)
-  - `utils/` - All of our utility functions (`.js`).
-Utilities, helpers, constants, and the like.

-### Absolute Imports

-This project uses absolute imports for all of our files.
-This means that we can import files from any directory using the `@` prefix instead of relative paths (e.g. `import Button from '@/components/Button'` instead of `import Button from '../../components/Button'`).

-This works for any of the directories in `src/` as listed above.
-If you need to add more, see [`vite.config.js`](./vite.config.js).

 ## License